Rashmi-Kumari123/react-funda/README.md

 - Getting values in and out of form state
 - Validation and error messages
 - Handling form submission without you having to write `onChange` and `onSubmit` logic - Formik will do it easily

+### useEffect

+`useEffect` is a React hook used to perform side effects in function components.
+A side effect can be anything that interacts with something outside the component, like:

+- Fetching data from an API/backend - we write logic for that inside `useEffect`
+- Subscribing to a webSocket
+- Manipulating the DOM
+- Setting up event listeners

+In React, after rendering all the UI, then `useEffect` will be invoked.

 ### Application Entry Point